 Question example: You start at junction 4 and travel one street North.
 Then you travel two streets East.
 What junction number are you at now?

-Uber also offers preparation sessions and a free online Uber topographical training course to make sure you pass with no difficulty.
+Uber offers preparation sessions and a free online Uber topographical training course to make sure you pass with no difficulty.
 Read more about the online topographical preparation

 There are a number of providers who offer training for the topographical test.
 For example, you can get training and take a practice test at PCO-Licence London for £70, and Driver View offers one-on-one training for £80 as well as online uber topographical training for £29.99.